DrashtiShah23/online-marketplace-GatorXchange/credentials/README.md

 7. Database name (basically the name that contains all your tables)
 8. Instructions on how to use the above information.

+### Instructions for SSHing into AWS EC2 instance
+1. Move the copy of team1.pem file into your ~/.ssh folder (Usually hidden).
+2. Open terminal/cmd/powershell.
+3. Enter the following command: ssh -i "~/.ssh/team1.pem" ubuntu@3.101.39.111
+4. You should see a welcome message by Ubuntu.
+You are now in the AWS virtual machine!

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>
 ## <strong>Failure to do so will result it points be deducted from milestone submissions.</strong><br>
 ## You may store the most of the above in this README.md file.
 DO NOT Store the SSH key or any keys in this README.md file.